Popular (Wicked song)

-"Popular" is a song from the Tony Award-winning musical Wicked.
-It is performed by the Broadway company's original Glinda, Kristin Chenoweth, on the original Broadway cast recording.
-The song is about a popular girl (Glinda) trying to help her unpopular roommate (Elphaba) become more popular.
+"Popular" is a song from the musical Wicked, composed by Stephen Schwartz.
+It was originally recorded on November 10, 2003 by American actress Kristin Chenoweth, who portrayed Glinda in the musical.
+The song was released as part of the accompanying cast recording on December 16, 2003.
+The song is about Glinda trying to help her roommate Elphaba become more popular.
+American singer and actress Ariana Grande performed a version of "Popular" for the 2024 film adaptation of the musical, which was released as a single.

 Composition

 "Popular" was written by the composer Stephen Schwartz for the first act of the 2003 musical Wicked.
-It is sung by the character Glinda.
-While writing the song, Schwartz imagined one of "those cheerleaders" - "She was the most popular girl at school, and she always went out with the captain of the football team.
-She was always the homecoming queen, blonde with a perky nose - the whole thing."
-Schwartz has compared the song to the film Clueless.
+It is sung by the character Glinda and is considered the character's definitive song, while also including brief dialogue interludes by Elphaba.
+While writing the song, Schwartz imagined one of "those cheerleaders" — "She was the most popular girl at school, and she always went out with the captain of the football team.
+She was always the homecoming queen, blonde with a perky nose – the whole thing."
+Schwartz has compared the song to the plot of the film Clueless.

-In "Popular", Glinda attempts to get Elphaba, the future Wicked Witch of the West, to conform to the accepted ideas of beauty and popularity.
+In "Popular", Glinda attempts to get Elphaba, the future Wicked Witch of the West, to conform to the accepted ideas of beauty and popularity as a means of establishing their newfound friendship.
 Schwartz described the lyrics as "empty calories" and shallow.
 The composition of the song is a more bubblegum sound than the rest of the musical, with Beatles influences.
-Glinda also yodels on the word "popular" because Schwartz was thinking of Oklahoman Kristin Chenoweth while writing the song.
+Glinda also yodels on the word "popular" because Schwartz was thinking of Oklahoman Kristin Chenoweth, who originated the role of Glinda, while writing the song.

 On stage

 Stage performances of "Popular" are often accompanied with outlandish physical comedy and improv add-ons by Glinda that highlight her bubbly character and enthusiasm.
-Examples include exaggerated "hair toss", humorous dance routines, and the hysterical "pillow scream" popularized by Alli Mauzey.
+Examples include exaggerated "hair toss", humorous dance routines, and the "pillow scream" popularized by Alli Mauzey.
 Occasionally, Glinda's antics may cause the actress playing Elphaba to lose composure and break character to the amusement of the audience and on-stage performers alike.